fscheck/FsCheck/Docs/Documentation.md

 * We guarantee termination by forcing the result to be a leaf when the size is zero.
 * We halve the size at each recursion, so that the size gives an upper bound on the number of nodes in the tree.
 We are free to interpret the size as we will.
 * The fact that we share the subtree generator between the two branches of a Branch does not mean that we generate the same tree in each case.

 #### Useful Generator Combinators
 If g is a generator for type t, then
-{{two g}} generates a pair of t's,
+- `two g` generates a pair of t's,
-{{three g}} generates a triple of t's,
+- `three g` generates a triple of t's,
-{{four g}} generates a quadruple of t's,
+- `four g` generates a quadruple of t's,
-If xs is a list, then {{elements xs}} generates an arbitrary element of xs.
+- If xs is a list, then `elements xs` generates an arbitrary element of xs.
-{{listOfLength n g}} generates a list of exactly n t's.
+- `listOfLength n g` generates a list of exactly n t's.
-{{listOf g}} generates a list of t's whose length is determined by the size parameter
+- `listOf g` generates a list of t's whose length is determined by the size parameter
-{{nonEmptyListOf g}} generates a non-empty list of t's whose length is determined by the size parameter.
+- `nonEmptyListOf g` generates a non-empty list of t's whose length is determined by the size parameter.
-{{constant v}} generates the value v.
+- `constant v` generates the value v.
-{{suchThat p g}} generates t's that satisfy the predicate p.
+- `suchThat p g` generates t's that satisfy the predicate p.
 Make sure there is a high chance that the predicate is satisfied.
-{{suchThatOption p g}} generates Some t's that satisfy the predicate p, and None if none are found.
+- `suchThatOption p g` generates Some t's that satisfy the predicate p, and None if none are found.
 (After 'trying hard') All the generator combinators are functions on the Gen module.
 #### Default Generators and Shrinkers based on type
 FsCheck defines default test data generators  and shrinkers for some often used types: unit, bool, byte, int, float, char, string, DateTime, lists, array 1D and 2D, Set, Map, objects and functions from and to any of the above.
 Furthermore, by using reflection, FsCheck can derive default implementations of record types, discriminated unions, tuples and enums in terms of any primitive types that are defined (either in FsCheck or by you).